The Americans with Disabilities Act (ADA)

 - having a record of such an impairment; or

 - being regarded as having such an impairment, but states that the definition should be interpreted broadly.
-You can read the entire act here.

 The ADA requires that each state in the country comply with this act.